71104/lambda/README.md

-lambda
+Lambda
 ======

 A simple, statically typed, functional programming language that compiles to plain JavaScript.

-Use it in the browser, [Node.js](http://nodejs.org/), or your preferred JavaScript environment!
+Use it in the browser, [Node.js](http://nodejs.org/), or your preferred JavaScript environment.